andy-guttridge/tribehub_react/README.md

 - How to correctly use the useCallback hook to declare a function outside of useEffect and call from inside useEffect to enable code reuse is from [Stack Overflow](https://stackoverflow.com/questions/56410369/can-i-call-separate-function-in-useeffect)
 - How to add a number of minutes to a DateTime object is from [StackOverflow](https://stackoverflow.com/questions/1197928/how-to-add-30-minutes-to-a-javascript-date-object)
 - Technique for using a timer to prevent excessive network requests when the values of input elements on a search form change is from the Code Institute Moments walkthrough project
+- How to redirect to an appropriate page when the user enters an invalid URL using the Navigate component from React-Router-DOM has been adapted from [copycat.dev](https://www.copycat.dev/blog/react-router-redirect/)

 The following documentation was referenced extensively throughout the project: